wrcsubers/PowerShellScripts/README.md

 # PowerShell_ScriptsAndModules
-### A collection of handy Powershell scripts and modules I wrote for various projects
+### A collection of simple, but handy, Powershell scripts and modules I wrote for various projects

-### Status: Updated semi-regularly